masterkain/loved2itunes/Readme.markdown

 ## Windows installation

+This is an experimental feature.

 Tested on Windows XP SP3.

 Download and install [Ruby](http://rubyforge.org/frs/download.php/29263/ruby186-26.exe).

-Start a command prompt, Start -> Run -> cmd and press return
+After the installation completes, start a command prompt, Start -> Run -> cmd and press return.

 Issue those commands to update rubygems: